Serious Personal Injuries — Premises Liability Attorney

 - The person present on the property sustained injuries caused by the condition of the property.

-Condition number 2 is generally one of the more difficult elements to prove.
+Condition No. 2 is generally one of the more difficult elements to prove.
 If the condition was created by the owner/occupier of the property, such as mopping a floor, it is not necessary to prove that the owner/occupier knew or should have known of the dangerous condition.
 If the condition was created by the owner/occupier, then the owner is on notice of the condition.
 In such cases, the owner/occupier has a duty to exercise ordinary care for the safety of those lawfully on the property.
-As notice of a dangerous condition is often the most difficult element of a premises liability case to prove, cases involving a defective condition on the property which was created by the owner/occupier may be more likely to succeed.
+As notice of a dangerous condition is often the most difficult element of a premises liability case to prove, cases involving a defective condition on the property that was created by the owner/occupier may be more likely to succeed.

 If you were injured because of a dangerous condition on someone else's property, contact us immediately.
 Property owners and their insurance companies hire experts to determine how to get out paying legitimate claims.
 Hire someone to represent your interest.
 At the Law Offices of Robert N. Grisham II, we can help you get your claim resolved so that you can move on with your life.
-Call or e-mail us .
+Call or e-mail us.